 KEYS TO A GREAT ASSEMBLY

 II have been on stage for over twenty years and I have performed about one hundred shows a year, specifically for schools for nearly fifteen years.
 In my travels, I have been to the tiniest back rooms of VFW halls to huge auditoriums and casino ballrooms.
-One of the frustrating things for me as a performer is the number of problems and pitfalls that could be avoided with just a little planning.
+One of the frustrating things for me as a performer is the number of problems that could be avoided with just a little planning.
 It is equally frustrating for the audience, regardless of age, to be put into a situation where they cannot possibly derive any knowledge or entertainment because of a simple disregard for their comfort and environment.
-I have listed some basic considerations that will help make my show work in your venue.
+Below are some basic considerations that will help make the show work well in your venue.
 These are somewhat specific to my theatrical one-man show “Dirt,” but there are principles contained which apply to all events where there is a speaker and audience.